Maria-Boza/ece4760-finalproj-website/index.md

 ## Hardware Design
 * Raspberry Pi Pico / RP2040

-The RP2040 is a high-performance microcontroller device with interfaces such as GPIO, ADC, and SPI flashing.
+The RP2040 is a high-performance microcontroller device with interfaces such as GPIO, ADC, and SPI flash.
 It is responsible for flashing our programs in conjunction with the different peripheral devices.

 * USB Serial Port